named-data/ndn-tools/tools/chunks/README.md

     ndncatchunks /localhost/demo/gpl3

 To fetch a specific version of a published file, you can specify the version number at the end of the name.
-For example, if the version is known to be `%FD%00%00%01Qc%CF%17v`, the following command will fetch that exact version of the file (without version discovery):
+For example, if the version is known to be 1449078495094, the following command will fetch that exact version of the file (without version discovery):

-    ndncatchunks /localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v
+    ndncatchunks -Nt /localhost/demo/gpl3/v=1449078495094

 For more information, run the programs with `--help` as argument.